-• Adjusted earnings of \$602 million for the year ended December 31, 2017 which was below the performance target set by the Board of Directors at the beginning of the year.
+• Adjusted earnings of \$607 million for the year ended December 31, 2018 which was below the performance target set by the Board of Directors at the beginning of the year.

-\Adjusted earnings as reported in the consolidated financial statements for the year ended December 31, 2017, are earnings attributable to Class A and Class B shares after adjusting for the timing of revenues and expenses associated with the rate-regulated activities, dividends on equity preferred shares of the Company, and unrealized gains or losses on mark-to-market forward commodity contracts.
+Adjusted earnings as reported in the consolidated financial statements for the year ended December 31, 2018 are earnings attributable to equity owners of the Corporation after adjusting for the timing of revenues and expenses associated with the rate regulated activities and dividends on equity preferred shares of the Corporation.
 Adjusted earnings also exclude one-time gains and losses, significant impairments and items that are not in the normal course of business or a result of day-to-day operations.